Did aI do that?

 Yes, aI did that!

-I recently built a very basic app using Google AI Studio.
-Another, I built with Lovable.
-Slightly more complex than the basic app, I rebuilt it with Cursor/Claude Sonnet 3.5 (literally the day before 4.0 was released!) to compare processes and outcomes.
-For the latter two, the same prompts produced genuinely different starting points — unsurprising, given the nondeterministic nature of LLMs.
-Still, the difference in default choices was notable, and a follow up experiment for teasing out the relative influence of model nondeterminism vs system prompt might produce some interesting insights.
+I recently built a very basic app - really, just a static website - using Google AI Studio to both build the site and generate the content.
+Another, I built with Lovable - specifying the content and detailing how the dynamic aspects of interactive content should behave, then letting the AI write the code.
+More complex than the basic app, it struggled, so I also rebuilt it with Cursor/Claude Sonnet 3.5 (literally the day before 4.0 was released!) for comparison.
+The same prompts produced genuinely different starting points — unsurprising, given the nondeterministic nature of LLMs.
+Still, the difference in default choices was striking, and a follow up experiment for teasing out the relative influence of model nondeterminism vs system prompt might produce some interesting insights.

 My Lovable/Cursor app is more interesting from a user perspective, and more technically challenging to deploy performantly.
 The initial prompt: an interactive game for guessing the artist on gradual reveal of artworks from MoMA’s open access collection.
 I’ll add the link(s) here once deployed.